Privacy Policy — Grok Automate

 }

-We do NOT store: full name, address, phone number, profile picture, country, currency, IP, browser fingerprint, the contents of your prompts, the contents of your generated images, or anything you didn't explicitly enter in the popup.
+We do NOT store: your password (that lives only in Firebase Auth, not in this record), any payment or card data (there is none), address, phone number, profile picture, country, currency, IP address, browser fingerprint, the contents of your prompts, or the contents of your generated images.

-5.5 What we DO NOT do with Pro data
+5.4 What we DO NOT do with account data

 We do not, and never will:

-• Sell your email or your prompt history to anyone, ever.
+• Sell your name, email, or prompt history to anyone, ever.

 • Use your data to train an AI model.